ropensci/neotoma/README.md

 #### Obtain records & Rebuild Chronologies with Bacon

 Found at [this gist](https://gist.github.com/SimonGoring/877dd71cc3ad6bf8531e).
 Prepared in part for a Bacon (Blaauw & Christen, 2011) workshop at the 2015 International Limnogeology Conference in Reno-Tahoe, Nevada led by Amy Myrbo (University of Minnesota).

+### `neotoma` Workshops

+We have provided a set of educational tools through the [NeotomaDB](http://github.com/neotomaDB) GitHub repository in the [Workshops](http://github.com/NeotomaDB/Workshops) repository.
+These are free to share, and can be modified as needed.

 ###
 ---